Class War Paper Launch at White Cube

 From Richmond the walk goes by the river and across the lock bridge to

-Islewroth, where we stopped briefly for a pint and a coffee in the Swann
+Isleworth, where we stopped briefly for a pint and a coffee in the Swan

 Inn.
 Riverside development has spoiled the place a little (and more happening